GeorgeCrawford15/yeast-clathrin-conservation/README.md

 ## Inputs

 - For `clathrin-chains-conservation.ipynb`:
-  - Two top-level folders, one for CHC17s and one for CLCs, each containing subfolders for each clade.
+  - Two folders inside `332-species-by-clade`, one for CHC17s and one for CLCs, each containing subfolders for each clade.
   - Each subfolder contains aligned sequence files of species in a particular clade.
   - Filenames within each subfolder should be consistent with the original clade assignment (e.g., `clade1.fasta`, `clade2.fasta`, …).